 A variety of stronger treatments are available, but are usually unnecessary.
 If there are other allergic symptoms, such as wheezing or tightening of the throat, then a shot of epinephrine may be needed.

 Hives can be quite uncomfortable.
 I remember getting hives after being stung by a jellyfish, and I couldn’t sleep without Benadryl for several nights.
 I discovered that distraction can sometimes help with the itching.
-This is one situation where DVDs and kids’ CDs might be a real boon.
+This is one situation where videos and music might be a real boon.
 And don’t forget to add an extra hug or two.

 The best way to prevent another bout of hives is to identify your child’s triggers and avoid them.
 If you know in advance that your child will be exposed to a trigger, a preventive dose of antihistamine can prevent or minimize the hives.